ioccc-src/winner/1994/schnitzi/README.md

 however, it proved to be too large for contest guidelines (although the code itself is only about 300 characters, the extra whitespace needed to pad it put it over the limit -- it nearly filled a 79 by 79 area, adding up to over 4000 total characters).
-I will provide this other version to anyone interested -- contact me by email at schnitzi@east.isx.com.

 ## Copyright and CC BY-SA 4.0 License: